GrantMeStrength/retro/rust/intro.md

 ## Rust source files

-By convention, Rust source files end in .rs
+By convention, Rust source files end in **.rs**

 Rust uses { } to delimit blocks of code (like C, C++, C# and so on, and not idents with tabs or spaces Python-style).
-Semi-colons at the ends of lines are required.
+Semi-colons at the ends of lines are (almost always) required.

 ## Variables and Consts